Updates: August 2024

 • Research and vendor diligence: investigate reputable AI tool providers; speak to others in the industry to determine their experience with the provider and consider whether they can meet your requirements

-• Stakeholder engagement: involve IT, management and legal teams in discussions to make sure the use of the tool is in alignment with the firm’s strategy and various existing policies
+• Stakeholder engagement: involve IT, management and legal teams in discussions to make sure the use of the tool aligns with the firm’s strategy and various existing policies

 • Collective use: consider whether you can work in consortium with other SMEs who may also be looking to procure, use and review AI tools in their practice.
 Working collectively may be useful if you have shared purpose and objectives